Pre-Summer Sale Special - Limited Time 70% Discount Offer - Ends in 0d 00h 00m 00s - Coupon code: xmaspas7

 D.

-Which project management approach should the project manager advise using?
+Which approach should the project manager use as a servant leader?

 A.